-MPA Collaborative In-Kind Value Assessment: A project to quantify the value of services added by their MPA Collaborative.
+A project to quantify the value of services added by their MPA Collaborative.
 Completed in 2016.
+Published in 2019.

 “This study illuminates the estimated contributions that entities are providing, without the requirement of a legal mandate, to further management of Orange County’s MPAs.
 This in-kind support enhances many aspects of effective MPA functioning, including scientific monitoring and research; outreach, education, and building compliance with MPA regulations; fundraising; and more.”

-Guide to Tidepool Exploration in Orange County’s MPAs
+Guide to Tidepool Exploration in Orange County MPAs Brochure

-This brochure provides general information and a map of Orange County’s MPAs.
+This brochure provides general information on marine protected areas, allowed take, a map of Orange County MPAs and more.

 Associate Director of Programs, Orange County Coastkeeper